isomerpages/moh-upec/_our-work/Medical Operations & Oversight/Medical Dispatch.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/img_4133.jpg">
 </div>
 <p>One of our key achievements was the collaboration between the Singapore
-Civil Defence Force (SCDF) and the Ministry of Health (MOH) to place medical nurses in the SCDF operations center to assist with emergency calls.
+Civil Defence Force (SCDF) and the Ministry of Health (MOH) to station medical nurses in the SCDF operations centre to assist with emergency calls.
 In addition to providing medical advice over the phone, the team has supported the implementation of the Dispatcher-Assisted CPR (DA-CPR) and telephone triage protocols.</p>
 <p></p>